The History & Heritage of Mitchell County, NC

 What’s New on the Site

 Here are our latest posts about Mitchell County’s history.
 We welcome suggestions for topics to add.
-Please use our contact page to submit your ideas for topics we should cover.
+Please use our contact page to submit your ideas to us!

 Locations with interesting stories